py-econometrics/duckreg/notebooks/compressed_dml_draft.md

 2.  **In-Memory Estimation:** The result of step 1 (size $G \ll N$) is loaded into memory (e.g., Python/Pandas).
 3.  **Solution:** We solve the linear system for $\hat{\beta}$ using the derived formulas.

-### 3.2 Inference via Cluster Bootstrap
+### 3.2 Inference: Cluster Bootstrap vs. Analytic SEs

+Inference for the parameter $\beta$ can be conducted in two primary ways, depending on the assumptions about the error structure.

+**Cluster Bootstrap:**
-Since the data is compressed to groups $g$, and groups effectively form the clusters of independence, we implement the bootstrap by resampling the *compressed rows* (weighted by their counts).
-This provides valid cluster-robust inference without re-accessing the raw data.
+Since the data is compressed to groups $g$, and groups effectively form the clusters of independence, we can implement the bootstrap by resampling the *compressed rows* (weighted by their counts).
+*   **Advantages:** Provides valid cluster-robust standard errors (CRSE) without re-accessing the raw data.
+Robust to heteroskedasticity and within-group correlation.
+*   **Procedure:** In each bootstrap iteration, sample groups $g^*$ with replacement from $\mathcal{G}$.
+Re-compute $\hat{\beta}^*$ using the compressed statistics of the sampled groups.

+**Analytic HC1 Standard Errors:**
+If one is willing to assume independent errors (or relies on the asymptotic equivalence of the LOO estimator to the standard OLS estimator with dummy variables), standard heteroskedasticity-robust (HC1) errors can be computed.
+*   **Equivalence:** This corresponds to the variance estimate one would obtain from a vanilla IID bootstrap or the standard White's estimator.
+*   **Calculation:** The "bread" $(X'X)^{-1}$ is already computed during estimation.
+The "meat" $\sum \tilde{W}_i \tilde{W}_i' \hat{\varepsilon}_i^2$ can also be approximated or bounded using group-level sufficient statistics, though exact calculation typically requires higher-order moments (e.g., $\sum Y^2$, which we also compute).

+We primarily advocate for the **Cluster Bootstrap** as it is computationally inexpensive on the compressed data ($G$ is small) and provides a more conservative inference strategy that respects the grouped nature of the data generation process.

 ## 4. Performance